ScatteredDrifter/Scattered-Fightstick/README.md

 # The Scattered-Fightstick
 ---

-A fightstick supporting the Brook Universal Fighting Board, fightstick and hitbox layout Designed it with Fusion 360 Education - will upload the files soon.
+A fightstick supporting the Brook Universal Fighting Board, a detachable joystick  and hitbox layout

+Designed it with Fusion 360 Education - will upload the files soon.

 ## Features: